Starting a subscription box company? Here’s everything you need to know

 The huge uptick in searches around 2014 has led to a steady level of traction.

-If you’re stuck in the brainstorming process, you can always use your own personal interests as a reference.
-That’s what Tanja Quinn, Marketing Director of subscription drinks service Popaball, advises:
+And if you’re stuck in the brainstorming process, you can always use your own personal interests as a reference.

 “Look at a range of subscription boxes you’d personally like to join, and then think of reasons why you would decide not to.
 For example, it could be the cost of postage, cost per box, frequency, variation of products… whatever you find, there will likely be others that think the same, and therefore you’ve found a niche!”